Kiyomizu-dera Temple

 8. Amida Hall

-This waterfall is the origin of Kiyomizu-dera's founding and the source of its name.
-The pure water that flows is historically referred to as "golden water" or "longevity water," revered as purifying water.
-Visitors scoop water from the three streams to pray for purity and the fulfillment of their wishes.
+This waterfall marks the origin of Kiyomizu-dera and is the source of the temple’s name.
+The pure water that continuously flows here has long been called “golden water” and “life-prolonging water,” and has been revered as sacred cleansing water.
+Visitors scoop the water falling in three streams with a ladle and pray for purification of the six senses and fulfillment of their wishes.

-The origin of Jōjuin dates back to when it was built as the residence of Hōnen Shonin, who revived Kiyomizu-dera after it was damaged in the Onin War.
-Over time, it has managed the temple's finances and infrastructure as an official of Kiyomizu-dera.
-Its garden, known as the "Moon Garden," is famous and opens to the public for a limited period each year.
+Jōju-in began as the residence of Priest Ganan, who revived Kiyomizu-dera after it was destroyed by fire during the Ōnin War.
+It later served as the temple’s chief priest residence, overseeing temple grounds maintenance and financial administration.
+Its garden, known as the “Moon Garden,” is especially famous and is specially opened to the public for a limited time each year.

-Traditionally said to be a place of prayer for Emperor Shōmu and Empress Kōmyō, the exact year of its construction is unknown.
+Though it is said to have been a place of prayer for Emperor Shōmu and Empress Kōmyō, the exact date of its founding is unknown.
 The current structure was rebuilt in 1500.
-Inside the three-story pagoda, the Koyasu Kannon (Thousand-Hand Kannon) is enshrined, reflecting its reputation as a deity for safe childbirth.
+Inside this three-story pagoda with a cypress-bark roof is enshrined Koyasu Kannon (Senju Kannon), and as its name suggests, it has long been deeply revered for safe childbirth.
 (Important Cultural Property)

 Kiyomizu-dera Temple Movies